viacheslav-lasukov/PMBoK6/Artefacts/Project Management Plan/Project Management Plan.md

 - [[Communications Management Plan]]
 - [[Procurement Management Plan]]
 # Baselines
-Answer questions of "ahead of time, what do you think the X will be?" and can help arrange the work and estimate feasibility of project being successfull.
+Answer questions of "ahead of time, what do you think the X will be?" and can help arrange the work and [[Estimate]] feasibility of project being successfull.
 - [[Scope Baseline]]
 - [[Schedule Baseline]]
 - [[Cost Baseline]]